-The prevalence of hypocalcemia & hyperphosphatemia and elevated ALP activity is relatively high among patient with CKD on stage 5.
+It is obvious that the severity and prevalence of hypocalcemia, hyperphosphatemia, and elevated ALP are highly variable among studies, even in the same country.
+This can be explained by many factors including the availability of treatment including hemodialysis, compliance of the patient with both to diet and drug therapy.
+In conclusion, the prevalence of hypocalcemia & hyperphosphatemia and elevated ALP activity is relatively high among patients with CKD on stage 5.
 These metabolic disorders seem to be difficult to be corrected even with proper follow-up and treatment.
 Hyperphosphatemia represents the most prevalent and most difficult disorder to be treated compared to hypocalcemia & elevated ALP activity and it requires more attention.